 It's Delicious.
 Eggplant lasagna is so flavorful and full of ooey gooey melted cheese.
 I can promise you will not miss the pasta in this dish.
 Eggplant actually adds more flavor to the dish than just using pasta.

 Healthy.
-Eggplant lasagna is gluten free, low carb, and keto friendly.
-By using eggplant instead of lasagna noodles you save loads of carbs.
+Eggplant lasagna is high in protein, gluten free, low carb, and keto friendly.
+By using eggplant instead of lasagna noodles you save a lot of carbs.
 This dish is made keto by the addition of ketogenic approved fats from olive oil, meat, and cheeses.
 There are 8 servings in this dish and each serving has only 6.2 g net carbs, nice!

 Here are the ingredients you'll need to make eggplant lasagna: